 RAF Marham is located South-East of Marham village, about 9 miles South-East of Kings Lynn and 6 miles West of Swaffham in Norfolk.
-Marham is the RAF's ground attack and reconnaisance centre, home to three Tornado squadrons and one Lightning squadron.
+Marham is the RAF and RN's ground attack centre, home the F-35 Lightning force.

 |242.200||Air to air|